California National Guard rescues over 200 evacuees from the Creek fire

 |0

-This work, California National Guard rescues over 200 evacuees from the Creek fire, by Capt.
-Jason Sanchez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, California National Guard rescues over 200 evacuees from the Creek fire, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT